Pranay92/ionic-date-slider/README.md

 1. **on-select-date*** - Tells which function to call from the current controller when the user selects a date.
 As of now it passes an argument with a date string value ````Sat Jan 23 2016````

-2. **date-select-var** - Tells the slider which value to watch for when the directive loads and automatically the specified date.
+2. **date-select-var** - Tells the slider which value to watch for when the directive loads and automatically sets the specified date.
+This defaults to current date if not provided.

-3. **total-days** - Tells slider how many days it needs to generate starting from current date.
+3. **total-days** - Tells the slider how many days it needs to generate starting from current date.

 ## Heads up

 The directive depends on ionic components so you have to make sure you are using an ionic project for this.
-Also, it does not have its own styling (as of now) so UI might look a different if you're using a different CSS than the default ionic.css
+Also, it does not have its own styling (as of now) so UI might look a different if you're using a different CSS flavor than the default ionic.css

 ## Demo